flazer/piranha-plant/README.md

 Links marked with an asterisk (*) are affiliates.
 This means if you order these items via amazon, i'll get a very small piece of this (financial) cake.
 You'll not pay more (not even 1 cent. literally nothing).
 And I can reinvest the money for new ideas and projects.
 From the community for the community. :)

+## PCB
+The pcb shown in "images" are an old previous version and differs from the current state.
+But works exactly the same.

 ## Enclosure
 If you want to print the case I've used please take a look into the "stls"-folder.